 We have short and long-term projects for undergrads (freshmen to seniors) and Masters students.

 Growth requires increases in tissue mass but also coordination between tissues to ensure appropriate body allometry.
 Regulation depends on both genetic and environmental factors.
-In holometabolous insects (e.g. flies and moths), regulation of both growth and metamorphosis depends on complex interactions of hormones and other factors from the nervous and endocrine systems as well as from the imaginal discs (stem cell-like adult progenitor tissues).
-The regenerative imaginal discs can be selectively damaged using x-ray irradiation, because of their high proliferation rates in the last larval instar, and systemic effects can be monitored.
-We are assessing responses to whole body x-ray irradiation of the hornworm, Manduca sexta.
-As has been previously noted in Drosophila melanogaster, we note delays in both larval and pupal development, and we are assessing the mechanisms for these delays in terms of endocrine regulation and responses by hemocyte populations.
+In holometabolous insects (e.g. flies and moths).
+The regenerative imaginal discs can be selectively damaged using x-ray irradiation, because of their high proliferation rates in the last larval instar, leading to developmental delays (putatively to provide time for the discs to repair/regenerate).
+We are assessing the mechanisms by which these delays are regulated, in terms of endocrine and immune/hemocyte responses.